Latin Kings

 In the year 1977, gang wars were worsening in the Little Village area as now the Two Six gang started to grow aggressively and the Satan Disciples became increasingly interested in taking territory west of Marshall Boulevard/California.
 This led to a major standoff with guns blazing along Marshall Boulevard one day when about 15-20 members of the Latin Kings went up against 15-20 members of the Satan Disciples shooting several guns at each other.
 One of the Latin King shooters was a Latin Queen known as Josie “La China (pronounced Cheena)” Contreras.
 La China was perhaps one of the toughest Latin Queens from the Boulevards and she stood alongside her Latin King brothers shooting at the SDs.
 China was even known for winning a one on one fight against a larger sized Satan Disciple at one point.

 A big turn happened for the Latin Kings in 1978.
 The Latin Kings had a very strong branch operating on the corner of North Ave and Kedzie in West Humboldt Park.
 Right around the corner at 1551 North Kedzie Ave is the Illinois National Guard armory.
 The Latin Kings of North and Kedzie pulled off a major heist on a military vehicle right near the armory and stole thousands of dollars worth of high powered weapons by ambushing a military vehicle as it left the armory, they then helped themselves to all the crates in the vehicle while they held the personnel at gun point.
-This made the Latin Kings one heavily armed organization for the rest of their existence even up to present day and of course this will enhance recruitment due to being heavily armed.
+This made the Latin Kings one heavily armed organization fot years to come.

 In the year 1979 the Latin Kings wanted Leavitt and Schiller back but the Insane Unknowns now ran that area.
 A negotiation was made and the Latin Kings were able to move back in as allies with Insane Unknowns.
 The Unknowns lasted until 1993 here but Latin Kings remained at Leavitt and Schiller until the mid-2010s.